 (1) The commissioners must in each year prepare, and submit to the Minister for his or her agreement, a draft strategic development plan for the Commission.

+(2) The Minister may from time to time, with the concurrence of the Treasurer, by written notice to the commissioners —

+(a) fix a day in each year by which a draft strategic development plan is to be submitted under subsection (1); or

+(b) cancel a notice given under paragraph (a).

-(2) Each draft strategic development plan is to be submitted not later than 3 months before the start of the next financial year.
+(3) Each draft strategic development plan is to be submitted not later than —

+(a) the day fixed under subsection (2); or

+(b) if there is for the time being no day so fixed — 3 months before the start of the next financial year.

+[Section 20 amended by No. 77 of 2006 s.
+10.]

 21. Period to which strategic development plan relates

 A strategic development plan is to cover a forecast period of 5 years or a lesser period agreed with the Minister.